inzk0518/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**<br>
-Highlights helpful advice like keyboard shortcuts to use the application more effectively.
+Provides you with helpful advice like keyboard shortcuts to use the application more effectively.
 </div>

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**<br>
-Highlights potential issues you should watch out for.
+Warns you of potential issues to should watch out for.
 </div>

 ## Quick start